Carve-Out Adjustments as a Pricing and Discount Mechanism

 Executive Summary

-In complex customer contracts containing multiple performance obligations (POBs), billing structures frequently diverge from the economic value of each obligation.
+In complex customer contracts containing multiple performance obligations (POBs), billing structures frequently diverge from the underlying economic value of each obligation.

-Option (A) represents a class of adjustments where the difference between invoiced consideration and allocated transaction price is effectively treated as a pricing or discount-driven redistribution across POBs.
+Option (A) represents a class of carve adjustments that arise during allocation, where the difference between selling (or invoiced) amounts and allocated transaction price is treated as a pricing-driven redistribution across POBs.
+Under this model, carve-out and carve-in amounts are structural pricing outcomes, economically equivalent to discounts embedded within a bundled arrangement.

-Under this model, carve-out adjustments are not post-hoc corrections or settlement-period true-ups.
-Instead, they are a systematic consequence of the allocation framework defined at contract inception.
-The adjustment ensures that each POB ultimately reflects its allocated consideration, regardless of how billing is structured.
+These adjustments are not post-hoc corrections, billing reconciliations, or end-of-contract true-ups.
+Instead, they are a direct mathematical consequence of applying relative SSP allocation at contract inception, ensuring that each POB reflects its proportionate share of the transaction price regardless of how billing or line pricing is presented.

 Introduction: The Economic Problem Behind Carve-Outs

-- Front-loaded billing for cash flow
+• Front-loaded billing for cash flow

-- Deep discounts on anchor products
+• Deep discounts on anchor products

-- Zero-dollar or nominally priced add-ons
+• Zero-dollar or nominally priced add-ons

-- Promotional bundling
+• Promotional bundling

 This creates an unavoidable tension: